aire-program/aire-researcher-sandbox/docs/overview.md

 # Overview

-The AI Researcher Developer Sandbox mirrors the internal Michigan State University environment used by the Applied AI Innovation & Research Enablement (AIRE) Program.
+The AIRE Researcher Sandbox mirrors the internal Michigan State University environment used by the Applied AI Innovation & Research Enablement (AIRE) Program.
 It provides a safe, synthetic-data workspace where researchers can rehearse AI-enabled workflows without touching institutional or sensitive data.
+This public mirror keeps the internal structure intact to support transparency and reproducibility across the AIRE Program, the Applied AI Literacy Hub, and the AIRE Impact Dashboard.

 **Who this is for:** Researchers, faculty, and staff who are comfortable with basic Python/Jupyter but new to applied AI workflows.
 No prior production experience required—this is a hands-on virtual lab with synthetic data.